moq-wg/moq-transport/draft-lcurley-warp.md

 ## Messages {#streams-messages}
 Messages are used to control playback or carry metadata about upcoming segments.

 A Warp Box ('warp') is a top-level MP4 box as defined in {{ISOBMFF}}.
 The contents of this box is a warp message.
-See {{messages}} for the encoding and types available.
+See the messages section ({{messages}}) for the encoding and types available.

 ## Segments
 Segments are transferred over streams alongside messages.
 Each segment MUST be preceded by an `init` ({{message-init}}) or `media` ({{message-media}}) message, indicating the type of segment and providing additional metadata.

-The producer SHOULD create a segment and stream for each group of pictures.
+The media producer SHOULD send each segment as a unique stream to avoid head-of-line blocking.
+The media producer CAN send multiple segments over a single stream, for simplicity, when head-of-line blocking is desired.

+A segment is the smallest unit of delivery, as the tail of a segment can be safely delayed/dropped without decode errors.
+A future version of Warp will support layered coding (as another QUIC stream) to allow dropping or downscalling frames in the middle of a segment.

 ## Prioritization
-Warp primarily utilizes a stream priority scheme rather than deadlines.
-This ensures that the most important content is delivered first during congestion.
+Warp utilizes a stream priority scheme to deliver the most important content during congestion.

 The media producer assigns a numeric priority to each stream.
 This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending priority order.
-The stream priority value depends on the type of content being served.

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
 The media producer MUST support sending priorized streams.

-The media producer MAY choose to transmit higher priority streams instead of retransmitting lower priority streams.
-This is not always possible due to QUIC flow control limits.
+The media producer MAY choose to delay retransmitting lower priority streams when possible within QUIC flow control limits.

+The media consumer determines how long to wait for a given segment (buffer size) before skipping ahead.
+The media consumer CAN cancel a skipped segment to save bandwidth, or leave it downloading in the background (ex. to support rewind).

+Prioritization allows a single media producer to support multiple media consumers with different latency targets.
+For example, one viewer could have a 1s buffer to minimize latency, another viewer could have a 5s buffer to improve quality, while a VOD worker could have a 30s buffer to receive all media.

 ### Live Content
 Live content is encoded and delivered in real-time.
 Media delivery is blocked on the encoder throughput, except during congestion causing limited network throughput.
 To best deliver live content: